Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Preliminaries on ZO and ES Control

-where $\{\bu_k|\,k=0,1,2,\ldots\}$ are i.i.d. sampled from the uniform distribution $\mathrm{Unif}(\mathbb{S}_{d-1})$.
-Here, $\eta>0$ is the step size and parameter $r$ is called the smoothing radius.
-One can show the convergence of~\eqref{eq:single:basic} by appropriately choosing the step size $\eta$ and the smoothing radius $r$ under regular conditions.
+where $\{\bu_k:k=0,1,2,\cdots\}$ are i.i.d. random directions sampled from the uniform distribution $\mathrm{Unif}(\mathbb{S}_{d-1})$.
+Here, $\eta\!>\!0$ is the step size and the parameter $r\!>\!0$ is called smoothing radius.
+One can show the convergence of~\eqref{eq:single:basic} by appropriately choosing the parameters $\eta$ and $r$ under some regular conditions \cite{gasnikov2017stochastic}.

-The single-point gradient estimator~\eqref{eq:single_grad_est} generally suffers from a high variance, which leads to slow convergence of the vanilla SZO method~\eqref{eq:single:basic}.
-To overcome this issue and achieve faster convergence, researchers have studied the two-point ZO methods \cite{nesterov2017random}, given by
+However, the single-point gradient estimator~\eqref{eq:single_grad_est} generally suffers from a high estimation variance, which leads to slow convergence of the vanilla SZO method~\eqref{eq:single:basic}.
+To overcome this issue and achieve faster convergence, two-point ZO methods \cite{nesterov2017random} are developed as: